kmfarley11/pascal-pls/docs/PRD.md

 Landing: On load, show deterministic “today’s quote” based on the date.

-Shuffle: “Another pearl” button → show a different quote (random; don’t have to guarantee no-repeat in v1).
+Shuffle: “Give another scallop” button → show a different quote (random; don’t have to guarantee no-repeat in v1).

 Copy: “Copy quote” button → copy quote text (optionally with attribution suffix) to clipboard, and show a brief visual confirmation.